 Getting from Isfahan to Yazd

-It takes around 4-5 hours from Isfahan and the cost is around 900.000 for a VIP bus (3 Euros/US Dollars).
+It takes around 4-5 hours from Isfahan and the cost was around 900.000 for a VIP bus (3 Euros/US Dollars).

 Day 8 Isfahan to Yazd